wintermeyer/MiMiMi/README.md

 - Automatic round progression
 - Synchronized game state across all devices
 - Active games counter in footer
+- **Host Disconnect Handling**: When the game host closes their browser, all players are automatically redirected to the home page with an informative flash message

 ### Word List Page
 - Browse all words from WortSchule database that have keywords and images